Crozer Theological Seminary

-The Crozer Theological Seminary was a Baptist seminary located in Upland, Pennsylvania.
+The Crozer Theological Seminary was a Baptist seminary located in Upland, Pennsylvania, and founded in 1868.
+It was named after the wealthy industrialist, John Price Crozer.

-Martin Luther King Jr. was a student at Crozer Theological Seminary from 1948 to 1951, and graduated with a Bachelor of Divinity degree.
+Martin Luther King Jr. was a student at Crozer Theological Seminary from 1948 to 1951, being elected student body president and graduating with a Bachelor of Divinity degree.

-In 1970, the seminary merged with the Rochester Theological Seminary, forming the Colgate Rochester Crozer Divinity School in Rochester, New York and the Old Main building was subsequently used as office space by Crozer Hospital (now part of the Crozer-Chester Medical Center.)
-The Old Main building is a three-story, "F"-shaped, stucco coated stone building with three pavilions connected by a corridor with flanking rooms.
+In 1970, the seminary merged with the Rochester Theological Seminary, forming the Colgate Rochester Crozer Divinity School in Rochester, New York and the seminary's Old Main building was subsequently used as office space by Crozer Hospital (now part of the Crozer-Chester Medical Center.)
+The Old Main building is a three-story, F-shaped, stucco-coated stone building with three pavilions connected by a corridor with flanking rooms.
 Each of the pavilions is topped by a gable roof and cupola, the largest cupola being on the central pavilion.
 The seminary's grounds are now the Crozer Arboretum.

-The Old Main building was listed on the National Register of Historic Places in 1973.
+The Old Main building in Upland was listed on the National Register of Historic Places in 1973.

 History

 The Seminary began as the Normal School of Upland, established and built by the president of the board of directors of the American Baptist Publication Society, John Price Crozer.
 After the outbreak of the American Civil War, the school was closed.

 Crozer allowed the Union army to use the building as a hospital during the Civil War.
 The hospital contained a thousand beds and accommodated 300 nurses, attendants and guards.
 The patients were almost exclusively Union soldiers except for after the battle of Gettysburg, in July 1863, when the number of wounded and sick Confederate army soldiers left on the battlefield required their acceptance at the hospital.
 During the war, more than 6,000 patients were treated.
 Many of the dead from the hospital were some of the first burials at nearby Chester Rural Cemetery.

-After the war, the building was repossessed by Crozer and subsequently sold to Colonel Theodore Hyatt for usage as the Pennsylvania Military Academy until 1868.
+After the war, the building was repossessed by Crozer and subsequently sold to Colonel Theodore Hyatt for use as the Pennsylvania Military Academy until 1868.

-After Crozer's death in 1866, his family converted the school to the Crozer Theological Seminary in his honor.
-His son recruited faculty for the new mission.

-The seminary served as an American Baptist Church school, training seminarians for entry into the Baptist ministry from 1868 to 1970.
+Crozer died in 1866.
+When Old Main was vacated by the Pennsylvania Military Academy his family converted the school to the Crozer Theological Seminary in his honor.
+His son recruited faculty for the new mission, It served as an American Baptist Church school, training seminarians for entry into the Baptist ministry from 1868 to 1970.
+Henry G. Watson was named its first President in 1869.

 In 1970 the school moved to Rochester, New York, in a merger that formed the Colgate Rochester Crozer Divinity School.
 The old seminary building was used as the former Crozer Hospital (now the Crozer-Chester Medical Center).
 The building is currently used as administrative offices for the Crozer-Chester Medical Center.